-Fournoi ferries connect Aegean Islands with Ikaria, Samos, Dodecanese Islands, Cyclades Islands, Greece & Lesbos with crossings available to Agios Kirikos & Evdilos (in Ikaria), Pythagorio, Karlovassi & Vathi (in Samos), Patmos, Lipsi, Leros, Kalymnos & Kos (in Dodecanese Islands), Mykonos, Syros, Naxos & Paros (in Cyclades Islands), Piraeus & Kavala (in Greece), Chios & Limnos (in Aegean Islands) & Mytilene (in Lesbos).
+Fournoi ferries connect Aegean Islands with Ikaria, Samos, Dodecanese Islands, Cyclades Islands, Athens, Greece & Lesbos with crossings available to Agios Kirikos & Evdilos (in Ikaria), Pythagorio, Karlovassi & Vathi (in Samos), Patmos, Lipsi, Leros, Kalymnos & Kos (in Dodecanese Islands), Mykonos, Syros, Naxos & Paros (in Cyclades Islands), Piraeus (in Athens), Chios & Limnos (in Aegean Islands), Kavala (in Greece) & Mytilene (in Lesbos).
 Sailings from Fournoi are operated by numerous ferry companies.

 There are up to 21 ferry crossings daily from Fournoi with sailing durations starting from 20 minutes.
 Our Fournoi ferry summary provides a good guide but for the latest sailing information use our fare search.